Combustible Celluloid

 The Muppet Movie also sets the bar for celebrity cameos, featuring quotable walk-ons by Orson Welles ("Draw up the standard, rich-and-famous contract"), Richard Pryor ("She'll go ga-ga for it"), Steve Martin ("Would you like to smell the bottle cap?"), Mel Brooks, Bob Hope, Milton Berle, James Coburn and many more.
 Charles Durning gets an actual role as the villain, Doc Hopper, who wishes to slice off, cook and serve, Kermit's legs for dinner.

-Not surprisingly, within this format, the writing in the film is highly clever and self-aware, as was "The Muppet Show".
+Not surprisingly, the writing on the film -- by Jack Burns and Jerry Juhl -- is highly clever, as it was on "The Muppet Show".
 Like a well-oiled comedy troupe, the characters fit together perfectly, and their various comic sensibilities brilliantly bounce off of one another.

 Even the songs by Paul Williams, including the Oscar-winning "The Rainbow Connection" behave as more than mere filler.
 They are catchy, funny and actually move the film forward.
 (Only the Miss Piggy love ballad has a tendency to drag.)